nawed2611/News-Centre/README.md

 Alan AI commands -
 1. What does this App do' or 'What can I do here' or 'What is News Centre' - tells you about News Centre
-2. 'Hey Alan' - reads the Top Headlines
+2. 'Hey Alan' - Asks if you want to listen to the Top Headlines from India - Reads if the response is yes

 Link to the Alan AI Code - [Alan AI GitHub Gist](https://gist.github.com/nawed2611/7ba4487fcd3e188a9ec72bf35087866f)